Helsinki-Vantaa Airport Guide (HEL)

 Helsinki-Vantaa Airport is located 19km (11.5 miles) north of Helsinki.

-Helsinki-Vantaa Airport is the largest airport in Finland and is one of the busiest in the Nordic region.
-Full of information on terminal facilities, accommodation, transport and parking, our Helsinki-Vantaa Airport guide is a useful tool for those starting, continuing or ending their trips at the airport.
+Helsinki-Vantaa Airport is the largest airport in Finland and is one of the busiest in Scandinavia.
+Our guide to the airport is full of useful information about terminal facilities, nearby accommodation options, local transport and parking.

 General airport information desks are situated in both terminals.
 There is a tourist information desk in the arrivals area of Terminal 2, which also sells transport tickets.